sympy/sympy/doc/README.rst

 If you want to change directory in your prompt to your working folder of sympy in windows file system, you can prepend 'cd /mnt/' to your file path in windows, and run in your shell to navigate to the folder.
-(Also note that linux uses '/' instead of '\' for path)
+(Also note that linux uses '/' instead of '\\' for path)

-This method would provide better compatability than cygwin or msys2, and more convenience than a virtual machine, if you partially need linux environment for your workflow.
+This method would provide better compatibility than cygwin or msys2, and more convenience than a virtual machine, if you partially need linux environment for your workflow.